christopherburke/tess-web-exploder/README.md

 5. Add as page to the TESS-ExoClass candidate reports
 6. SPOC DV reports available and links
 7. Someway (lightkurve?) to load a jupyter notebook or other on demand light curve examination product from the web.
+8. The coding is atrocious.
+Need to make many of the MAST calls into functions to clean things up.

 ### DEPENDENCIES:
 - python 3+